 The existence of financial and personal interests of our directors and officers may result in conflicts of interest, including a conflict between what may be in the best interests of L&F and its shareholders and what may be best for a director's personal interests when determining to recommend that shareholders vote for the proposals.
-See the sections titled "Extraordinary General Meeting of L&F Shareholders - Interests of the Sponsor, L&F's Directors, Officers and Initial Shareholders" and "Beneficial Ownership of Securities" for a further discussion of these considerations.
+See the sections titled "Proposal No. 1 - The Extension Amendment Proposal - Interests of the Sponsor, L&F's Directors, Officers and Initial Shareholders" and "Beneficial Ownership of Securities" for a further discussion of these considerations.